weekwood/box-ios-sdk-v2/COCOA-README.md

 ## Known issues

 * There is no support for manipulating files in the trash.
-* Only the files and folders endpoints are supported.
+* Only the files, folders, an users endpoints are supported.